-After 60 days of employment, you are eligible to participate in our Health Insurance Plan through True Health New Mexico.
+After 60 days of employment, you are eligible to participate in our Health Insurance Plan through Presbyterian which includes Vision and Dental.
 Plan details and premiums change from year to year.
 You will be provided with the current plan details by your center director.
-If you choose to participate, the company pays \$400 per month toward your premium.
+If you choose to participate, the company pays 50% of the monthly premium.
 If you decline, you will not be able to enroll in the plan until the next open enrollment and you must still complete the Enrollment Form and indicate that you decline coverage.
 Open enrollment happens each December.